Available

 Background – Frailty is a state that affects many older people, typified by fatigue, reduced and/or slow mobility, altered cognition, muscle weakness, weight loss and increased physiological vulnerability.
 Identifying frailty in hospitals is therefore important so that appropriate clinical care can be provided to an older person.
 Although there are several frailty scales and indices available, the implementation of these in a routine and hospital-wide fashion is not feasible given logistics and resources required.
 Electronic records therefore provide an opportunity to potentially capture frailty using routinely recorded information.
 There is an electronic frailty index that can be generated from structured electronic data, but it is likely that it does not capture everyone with frailty.
 Information recorded in clinical notes is likely to provide data that can enhance our ability to accurately and routinely capture frailty, in addition to structured data.

 Novelty and Importance – Very few if any groups in the world have used unstructured data to capture clinical concepts such as frailty.
 If these data can be successfully used to identify frailty, and be implemented in routine systems, then clinical care for older people in hospitals can be vastly improved.
-This project, enabled through the CogStack programme (cogstack.org) will provide access to unprecedented amounts of longitudinal EHR data in both major UK and Australian hospitals through a partnership with Monash Partners, Melbourne.
+This project, enabled through the CogStack programme (cogstack.org) will provide access to unprecedented amounts of longitudinal EHR data in both major UK and Australian hospitals through partnership with the National Centre for Healthy Ageing, and Monash Partners related hospital-network.

 Aims and Objectives – To develop (train and validate) AI based natural language processing techniques to reliably capture frailty from unstructured data in electronic health records